-The application period for the 2022/ 2023 academic year is now closed.
+The application process for the 2023/ 2024 NEC Fellowships is now closed.

 CALL FOR APPLICATIONS

 New Europe College – Institute for Advanced Study in Bucharest (Romania) launches the annual competition for the 2023/2024 NEC Fellowships.
 Romanian and international scholars (at postdoctoral level) in all fields of the humanities and social sciences (including law and economics) are invited to apply.

 What we offer: The Fellowship consists of: a monthly stipend of 850 Euros (tax free); accommodation in Bucharest, comprising living quarters and working space; reimbursement of travel costs from the home/residence country to Bucharest and back.
 Fellows who stay for the whole academic year are offered a one-month research trip to an institution of their choice.
 Fellows have free access to the NEC library and electronic resources.

 What we expect: Fellows are expected to work on their projects and take part in the scientific events organized by NEC; presence at the weekly seminars discussing the work in progress of the Fellows is compulsory.
 At the end of their Fellowship, Fellows are expected to hand in a research paper, reflecting the results of their work over the duration of the Fellowship.
 The papers will be included in a NEC publication.

 Eligibility: NEC Fellowships are open to postdoctoral level scholars, Romanian and international, in all fields of the humanities and social sciences.